Alieyeh/Incorporating-Social-Relations-into-a-Context-Aware-Music-Recommendation-System/README.md

 THE DIVISON OF TASKS:

-- Alieyeh: writing the laTeX file, coming up with ideas and the general algorithm.
+- Alieyeh: writing the laTeX file, research, coming up with ideas and the general algorithm.
-- Termeh: writing the code, coming up with ideas and the general algorithm.
+- Termeh: writing the code and comparing results, research, coming up with ideas and the general algorithm.
 - Natasha: writing the code, coming up with ideas.